Forest-Protocols/forest-AI/proposed-protocols/SQLonPublicData__SpaceAndTime_spec.md

 ## Goal

-The goal of this subnet is to provide incentivizing fast SQL query execution on public datasets that are kept always up to date, including the Space And Time schemas for blockchain data.
+The goal of this protocol is to provide incentivizing fast SQL query execution on public datasets that are kept always up to date, including the Space And Time schemas for blockchain data.
 It is expected that most participants will directly run SXTChain nodes and compete on query performance, but it is also possible to use alternative backend technologies, provided they adhere to the same schemas.

 ## Evaluation